alexecheverria/8thlight_interview/README.md

 Instructions: Run the program by entering **python google_books.py**

 You will then be prompted to enter which of the search parameters you would like to select.
-If you would like to skip this step press enter.
+If you would like to skip this step press `Enter`.
 If you want to use any of these parameters enter a list of numbers with the selection desired.

 **Example:**